skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a day dreamer.
 I inspire myself.

 Probably I day dream more than I should.
-And always working on new projects and new ideas.
+And you will always find me working on new projects and new ideas.

 I'm a Computer Engineer.
 I've always been very passionate about computers and tech in general since my school days.